CityScrolls logo Explore Venice ›

 Make the most of your 2 full days in Venice with a well-balanced itinerary that captures the essence of this unique city!

-If it’s your first visit, you might be tempted to check off the usual must-sees: Piazza San Marco and Rialto Bridge.
+You might be tempted to check off the usual must-sees: Rialto Bridge and the landmarks in Piazza San Marco.

-But be prepared: these hotspots draw big crowds, which can make your experience feel rushed and overwhelming.
+But be prepared: these hotspots attract large crowds, which can make the experience feel rushed and overwhelming.

 1